fdelbrayelle/generator-jhipster-kafka/USE_CASES.md

 4. "Which components would you like to generate?" - Producer
 5. "For which entity (class name)?" - No entity (will be typed String)
 6. "How would you prefix your objects (no entity, for instance: [SomeEventType]Consumer|Producer...)?" - someEventType
+7. "How do you want to (de)serialize consumed/produced data?" - Your answer or 'Basic' by default
-7. "Which topic for Foo?" - Any choice (choosing "Custom topic name" will add another question "What is the topic name for Foo?")
+8. "Which topic for Foo?" - Any choice (choosing "Custom topic name" will add another question "What is the topic name for Foo?")
-8. Loop on each entity with step 7
+9. Loop on each entity with step 8
-9. Overwrite all files in conflict
+10. Overwrite all files in conflict
-10. `SomeEventTypeProducer` (produces `String`) is available with a `SomeEventTypeSerializer` and a `SomeEventTypeKafkaResource` to [help testing](README.md#test-consumers-and-producers)
+11. `SomeEventTypeProducer` (produces `String`) is available with a `SomeEventTypeSerializer` and a `SomeEventTypeKafkaResource` to [help testing](README.md#test-consumers-and-producers)

 #### Incremental Mode